svc-bi-concepts/test-mkdocs/docs/dbt-setup.md

       ![dbt Cloud New Project](./assets/screenshots/dbtSetup/dbtSetup16.png)

-   2. **Initialize dbt project** by clicking on the button on the top left.
+   2. **Initialize dbt project** by clicking on the button in the top left.

       ![dbt Cloud New Project](./assets/screenshots/dbtSetup/dbtSetup17.png)

-   3. Initialization comes with an example model, which we do not care about. **Delete** the example model `.models/example`.
+   3. Initialization comes with an example model, which we do not care about. **Delete** the example model `./models/example`.

       ![dbt Cloud New Project](./assets/screenshots/dbtSetup/dbtSetup18.png)